Easily Manage & Avoid Hotel Incidentals While on Business Travel

 The first is to protect themselves.

-Today, incidental or security deposits help hotels to offset the high cost of maintaining extra services and discourage guests from stealing or damaging things.
+Today, incidental or security deposits help offset the cost of maintaining extra services and discourage theft or damage.

-Incidentals enhance a hotel’s ability to serve its customers.
-For instance, ordering room service or dry cleaning business outfits can make a stay for work more pleasurable.
+Incidentals enhance a hotel’s ability to serve customers.
+Ordering room service or dry cleaning business outfits can make a work stay more comfortable.

 Ten electricians at one site means ten times the chance of muddy boots or lost keycards.
 Properties often bump the deposit or add stricter rules.

-For project work, those holds squeeze your card limits and mess with cash flow.
-Ultimately, incidentals can present difficulties for guests and the companies funding their travel.
+For project work, those holds squeeze card limits and affect cash flow.
+Incidentals can present difficulties for guests and the companies funding their travel.

 What Are Common Hotel Incidental Charges?

-Many services and amenities don’t fall under a hotel’s standard room rate.
-Some of these might include:
+Many services and amenities fall outside a standard room rate.
+Common examples include:

 • Parking and valet